 So in order to be faithful givers, most people have to either remember to make a pit stop at an ATM on their way to church or else grab their checkbook on their way out the door.
 Neither of these things are part of their routine.
 So it’s easy to forget—even when people are determined to be good stewards or develop a habit of generosity.

-Even with digital giving, people can forget to give.
+Even with online giving, people can forget to give.
 They have to remember to open your app or log into their account on your website every month.
 And if they give on the same day they pay their bills, giving to your church might be last on a long list of digital transactions they need to make.

 But when people can make a one-time decision to give automatically every month, there’s nothing to forget!